 Requirements for Tinbergen Institute Candidate and Research Fellows

 As part of its mission to stimulate research, Tinbergen Institute defines quality standards for researchers.
 Researchers of the three economics faculties co-operating in Tinbergen Institute who meet TI’s quality standards can become TI research fellow.
-Tinbergen Institute discerns four categories of research fellowship:
+Tinbergen Institute discerns three categories of research fellowship:

 - TI Candidate Fellowship